flixi67/PACT/about.md

 This is an interactive Shiny visualization of data on UN Peacekeeping Operations.
 The project aims to give researchers a preview of the newly collected and highly interesting data on peacekeeping activities on the ground, which are not yet published.

 The data was collected in two turns.
-PACT 1.0 was initiated by Hannah Smidt in 2017 (?) for Peacekeeping Operations within Africa and later extended to the other continents in the project ["The Civilian Dimension of Peacekeeping Operations and Human Rights Promotion"](https://pcr.uu.se/research/research-themes/human-rights/the-civilian-dimension-of-peacekeeping-operations-and-human-rights-promotion/) (Sabine Otto, Constantin Ruhe, Hannah Smidt, Lisa Hultman, Jair van der Lijn).
+PACT 1.0 was initiated by [Robert Blair](https://robblair.net/) and [Hannah Smidt](https://hannahsmidt.com/) in 2017 for Peacekeeping Operations within Africa and later extended to the other continents in the project ["The Civilian Dimension of Peacekeeping Operations and Human Rights Promotion"](https://pcr.uu.se/research/research-themes/human-rights/the-civilian-dimension-of-peacekeeping-operations-and-human-rights-promotion/) (Sabine Otto, Constantin Ruhe, Hannah Smidt, Lisa Hultman, Jair van der Lijn).

 #### Data